Gamer92000/LectureCut/README.md

 ```

 ### 🐳 Docker
 Docker is a convenient way to build and run LectureCut.
-Instead of manually installing and maintaining ffmpeg and Python
+Instead of manually installing and maintaining versions of ffmpeg
-versions on your machine, you can utilize the Docker for installation and running LectureCut without worrying about the
+and various python libraries on your machine, you can utilize Docker to run LectureCut in as a container.
-version incompatibilities of the software on your machine.
-Moreover, this repo is expected to change at a fast pace,
+Moreover, this repo is expected to change at a fast pace, and so Docker is the easiest way to ensure that you're running
-and so Docker is the easiest way to ensure that you're running the most up-to-date version of LectureCut.
+the most up-to-date version of LectureCut and its dependencies.

 #### How it works: